Community Recreation Center – Restoration Project

 What This Means for Your Visit:

-- The Front Desk has been relocated to the West Wing Lobby.
+- The Front Desk remains located in the West Wing Lobby.

 How to Navigate the Building: